neofyte/arxiv_pyler/readme.md

 <p>arxiv_pyler.py searches the pdf under the directory given by the user,
 and output the meta data(arxiv identifier, title, author and abstract) about the papers in an html file.
-The html file uses bootstrap so as to look much better than the raw html. </p>
+The html file uses bootstrap so as to look much better than the raw html.(bootstrap files not included) </p>
 <p>arxiv_pyler_gui.py is the gui version of the script.
 It does basically
 the same thing besides that it output meta data in the gui.</p>
 <p>Both scripts are written in Python2.7.</p>